 Besides this main undertaking, I am also working on a number of other smaller research projects.
 I have an essay on the experimental interface between real-life sports and its videogamic simulation that is forthcoming in an edited collection on FIFA, and a short piece on division of labor in 'informatics of domination' that is forthcoming in another edited volume.
-I also am working on a piece on the saved game state, one on the narrativity of big data, and a co-authored piece on the forgotten history of neural networks in the first AI winter.
+I also am working on a piece on the saved game state, one that looks at memes, tiktoks and other new media to study cringe as an aesthetic category, and a co-authored piece (with Théo Lepage-Richer) on the co-construction of media ecologies of research and the paradigms of the neural networks.

 Finally, my research also incorporates critical making practices.
 Find out more about these projects here.